-Just as its name suggests, this tree is quite a ‘little gem’ with all the wonderful qualities you’d want from a magnolia and more!
+Just as its name suggests, this specimen tree is quite a ‘little gem’ with all the wonderful qualities you’d want from a magnolia and more!
 Also known as the dwarf southern magnolia tree, the Little Gem Magnolia tree can be planted as a privacy screen or hedge.

 The Magnolia grandiflora Little Gem tree features smaller dark green foliage and very compact narrow form and grows much slower than its other Magnolia relatives.
 The evergreen leaves of this southern tree are leathery with a deep glossy green color on top and fuzzy, rusty-brown undersides.

 The magnolia gem tree produces large, fragrant, creamy white, saucer shaped flowers that are 4-6 inches wide.
 It’s beautiful and creamy white flowers bloom in the early spring to early summer growing season.
 The hardy tree has a bronze brown bark all year long that looks nice paired with the glossy leaves.

 The white fragrant flowers on the Little Gem Magnolia Tree will give way to spherical, cone-like fruiting clusters that mature in the late summer to early fall months of the year.
 They release individual rose-red coated seeds suspended on slender threads at maturity.
 These seeds are food sources for many types of wildlife including birds, squirrels, and deer.